RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Seoul - South Korea - Travel

-Seoul is a great city that offers a lot more than just the famous sights.
-Cecilie Saustrup Kirk has lived in Seoul and gives tips for the city.
+Seoul is a fantastic metropolis with a lot more than just the well-known sights.
+Cecilie has lived in Seoul and gives tips for the city.

-Seoul: An Insider Guide to the Heart of South Korea is written by Cecilie Saustrup Kirk.
+Seoul: An insider's guide to attractions in Seoul, South Korea is written by Cecilie Saustrup Kirk.

 Seoul - South Korea, skyline, dusk - Travel